Comparing and Contrasting DLWP Backbones on Navier-Stokes and Atmospheric Dynamics

 \paragraph{Optimization} To prevent predictions from regressing to the mean---where models approach climatology with increasing lead time by generating smooth and blurry outputs---we follow \citet{karlbauer2023advancing} and constrain the optimization cycle to \SI{24}{h}, resulting in four autoregressive model calls during training.
 That is, after receiving the initial condition at time 00:00, the models iteratively unroll predictions for 06:00, 12:00, 18:00, and 24:00.
 All models are trained on data from 1979 through 2014, evaluated on data from 2015-2016, and tested on the period from 2017 to 2018.
 We train each model for 30 epochs with three different random seeds to capture outliers, at least to a minimal degree, using gradient-clipping (by norm) and an initial learning rate of $\eta=\SI{1e-3}{}$ (unless specified differently) that decays to zero according to a cosine scheduling.

 \paragraph{Evaluation} Typically, DLWP models are evaluated on two leading metrics, i.e., RMSE and ACC, which we also use in our study.
 The $\operatorname{ACC}\in[-1, 1]$ denotes how well the model captures anomalies in the data.
-A forecast is called skillful in the range $1.0\leq\operatorname{ACC}\leq0.6$, whereas an $\operatorname{ACC}<0.6$ is considered imprecise and useless.
+A forecast is called skillful in the range $0.6\leq\operatorname{ACC}\leq1.0$, whereas an $\operatorname{ACC}<0.6$ is considered imprecise and useless.
 For long-ranged rollouts, different methods find application, e.g., qualitatively inspecting the raw output fields at long lead times \citep{weyn2021sub,bonev2023spherical}, comparing spatial spectra of model outputs \citep{karlbauer2023advancing,mccabe2023towards}, or computing averages over time periods of months, years, or more \citep{watt2023ace}.
-Since the resolution in our benchmark counts $32\times64$ pixels (limiting the expressiveness of spectra), we inspect the soundness of raw output fields and quantitatively compare monthly averages for assessing performance at long lead times.
+We inspect the soundness of raw output fields visually, and quantitatively compare both monthly averages and spectra for assessing performance at long lead times.